 What does a personal trainer do?

 A personal trainer, on the other hand, does work one-to-one with a client for prolonged periods of time.
 A personal trainer will work with a client, designing them a long-term programme which often follows quite thorough fitness assessments.
 The personal trainer won’t just design this long-term programme, but they will then deliver it one-to-one.
 So, whilst a gym instructor is writing very basic programmes and showing people how to use equipment, a personal trainer will write advanced programmes and will take the client one-to-one through each session.
 This could be an hour-long session which might include a range of different, advanced cardiovascular resistance techniques.
 The personal trainer will be there every step of the way one-to-one to support the client.
+Wondering how you find clients to kick start your personal training career?
+Check out this handy blog with all our top tips to get started.

 A personal trainer will also give nutrition advice.
 Within the scope of their practise, a personal trainer’s job is to effectively pass on government guidance regarding nutrition and personal trainers can do this very effectively through exercises such as setting food diaries and giving advice to their clients on where they may be able to improve.
 This work isn’t something that a gym instructor would do unless they had achieved a separate nutrition qualification.
 Nutrition is a mandatory unit to become a personal trainer, and therefore all personal trainers should be able to give nutritional advice within their scope of practise.
+If you are looking for an introductory course specifically on nutrition make sure to discover our Active IQ L2 Nutrition, Performance and Healthy Eating Course.

 In terms of classes, this would again depend on whether the personal trainer has attained an exercise class qualification.
 If this is the case, then you will see them taking classes.
 Being a personal trainer by itself is all about working one-to-one with clients.